savob/savobajic.ca/content/projects/extracurricular/blueshift.md

 The lighting driver circuits were designed by another teammate based on the reference designs for the driver chip I selected, the [AP3031](https://www.diodes.com/part/view/AP3031/) from Diodes Incorporated.
 These are DC/DC converters that would boost the voltage from the supplied battery voltage to what was needed to drive the LED chains with a constant current.

-This current was monitored by measuring the voltage across a feedback resistor and trying to keep it at about 200mV.
-So the current was set using the resistor value (`V/I = R`).
-For our brightest lights we needed 1A, so a 200mΩ resistor was used, the rest of the lights generally needed only 250mA so they had resistors of about 800mΩ.
+This current was monitored by measuring the voltage across a feedback resistor and trying to keep it at about 200&nbsp;mV.
+So the current was set using the resistor value (\(V/I = R\)).
+For our brightest lights we needed 1&nbsp;A, so a 200&nbsp;mΩ resistor was used, the rest of the lights generally needed only 250&nbsp;mA so they had resistors of about 800&nbsp;mΩ.
 This is why both are present in the schematic, although only the one needed would actually be installed during assembly.

 These lighting drivers were controlled by PWM signals from the STM32 which let us dim the lights as we pleased.
 Thus the rider's buttons did *not* directly control the lights.
 Instead the STM32 would monitor the buttons and adjust the lights as needed.
 This scheme allowed for the automatic or even remote operation of lights, e.g. turning them all on when starting the system.